It’s essential to be aware of the cost of an extension if you’re thinking about building on to your home rather than moving to a new house altogether.

 Making changes or mistakes that waste labour and materials is a major factor in the final bill for many projects.
 Measuring everything on site, rather than off your plans will help reduce wastage.
 Having accurate, scaled plans in the first place will help.

-Once you have made up your mind, stick to it; changes always incur extra costs, often in ways that don’t reveal themselves until much later.
+Once you have made up your mind, stick to it; changes always incur extra costs as already mentioned, and often in ways that don’t reveal themselves until much later.

 Over-ordering materials can also waste money, but it’s better to have slightly too much than to fall short and have problems making up the difference.
 This will incur delays and extra delivery charges; worse, you may not be able to find the exact same thing again.

-Existing materials can be reused or sold rather than thrown in a skip.
-Old floorboards, doors, radiators, towel rails, kitchen units etc. can all be revived and reused, cleaned up and given a new finish.
-Sell or trade what you can’t use.
+Existing materials can be reused rather than thrown in a skip.
+Old floorboards, doors, radiators, towel rails, kitchen units etc. can all be revived and reused when building an extension as all they need is to be cleaned up, and given a new finish.

 Buying salvaged materials – on the internet or from salvage yards – can be a lot cheaper than buying new.
 It will also introduce instant character.
 Second-hand items that offer good value include roof tiles, bricks, internal doors, timber floorboards, fireplaces and roll-top baths.
 Some people even hunt through skips - although you must ask the householder before removing their waste.